iansinnott/iansinnott.github.io/_posts/2015-05-11-managing-state-and-controlled-form-fields-with-react.md

 comments: true
 ---

-**UPDATE:** As of React v15 `valueLink` and `checkedLink` are officially deprecated.
+**UPDATE (2016-07-28):** As of React v15 `valueLink` and `checkedLink` are officially deprecated.
 I heavily advocate the use of both of these APIs in this article.
 If you want to see my thoughts on the deprecation see [this comment below](#comment-2692300179).
 For the official deprecation see [the docs article here](https://facebook.github.io/react/docs/two-way-binding-helpers.html).

 ---